 4. Don’t Forget Audio

 Once you’re actually into the production stage, don’t forget to get quality audio for your video.
 When it comes to video, we all have pretty good quality cameras on our phones, but audio recording is still way behind.
 If you don’t pay attention to getting good sound quality your video will always look unprofessional, even if the visuals are great.
 I recommend investing in an external audio source to record audio which you can later sync up with your video.
 An easy way to sync audio and video in the editing process is to clap in the recording and sync them as best you can.
 Even a budget microphone will be better than a phone’s internal speakers.
+You can use an online video editor in syncing your audio and video.

 Audio is important in post-production as well, as that’s when you get to pick some engaging music to go along with your visuals.
 Music provides an emotional edge to videos that you just can’t get with visuals alone.
 Some music you find online may not be available for commercial use without permission.
 A great, free resource for background music is the YouTube Audio Library.